 Description

-DESCRIPTION: The K6 is a standardised design made of cast iron, painted red overall with long horizontal glazing in the door and sides and with the crowns situated on the top panels being applied not perforated.
-There are rectangular white display signs, reading TELEPHONE beneath the shallow-curved roof.
-It has modernised internal equipment.
-The kiosk is generally in good condition, and largely intact.
+This is a K6 telephone kiosk dating from the 20th century.
+The K6 is a standardised design constructed from cast iron, painted red with long horizontal windows in the door and sides.
+Decorative crowns are applied to the top panels, rather than perforated.
+Rectangular white display signs read "TELEPHONE" beneath the shallow-curved roof.
+The kiosk contains modernised internal equipment and is generally in good condition and largely intact.

-The kiosk stands prominently in the centre of this small settlement, on the roadside, opposite the village green.
-Although situated immediately outside a mid-C20 village hall, it has a close visual relationship with a number of listed buildings: a municipal drinking fountain (Grade II); Nos.
-9-11 Cherington (Grade II); the former Cherington public house, now Nos.
-14 and 16 Cherington (Grade II), and Westside House (Grade II).
-These buildings form the heart of the village, on or surrounding the green.
-The telephone kiosk has a good visual relationship with these listed buildings collectively.
+The kiosk stands prominently on the roadside in the centre of the settlement, opposite the village green.
+It is located close to a mid-20th century village hall and has a strong visual relationship with several listed buildings, including a municipal drinking fountain, numbers 9-11 Cherington, the former Cherington public house (now numbers 14 and 16 Cherington), and Westside House.
+These buildings form the historical heart of the village.

-REASONS FOR DESIGNATION The K6 telephone kiosk in Cherington is designated at Grade II for the following principal reasons: * It is an iconic example of industrial design, showing Sir Giles Gilbert Scott's adaptation of neoclassical forms for a modern technological function * It is a good example of the type, situated at the heart of the village and its conservation area, with close visual relationships to four nearby buildings, each listed at Grade II
+The kiosk is designated at Grade II for its status as an iconic example of industrial design, demonstrating Giles Gilbert Scott's adaptation of neoclassical forms for a modern technological purpose, and for its good condition and prominent position at the heart of the village, where it relates well to four nearby listed buildings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.